revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- There are two copy techniques in every object oriented programming lanuage , deep copy and shallow copy.
+- There are two copy techniques in every object oriented programming language , deep copy and shallow copy.
 - To create a clone or copy of the Set object, HashSet  internally uses shallow copy in `clone()` method , the elements themselves are not cloned .